 When you enter a new area, you’ll see a greyed-out, incomplete map of that space.
 As you travel through the area, you’ll begin to fill in that map.

-If you're lost, you can open your map (default keys “M” or "TAB") to get a rough idea of your surroundings.
+If you're lost, you can open your map (PC keys: “M” or "TAB"; Console keys: D-PAD down) to get a rough idea of your surroundings.
 Areas you haven’t yet reached are blacked out until you explore them, at which point they’ll fill in and you’ll see the boundaries of the area in greater detail.
 If you see a pulsing circle on your map, head towards it; it indicates the location and direction of your current quest target.

-You can also see the minimap, a smaller, zoomed-in version of your map, in the upper right corner of your screen.
+On PC, you can also see the minimap, a smaller, zoomed-in version of your map, in the upper-right corner of your screen.
 This minimap is useful for quick navigation when you don’t want to open your map.

 Many different monsters lurk in Sanctuary, and they will try to kill you in diverse ways.
 Some will spit acid or beat hurricanes at you from afar; others will lunge, hoping to knock you back and rip you apart before you can react.